-Wilkens' attorneys are asking the judge to reconsider the evidence in this case, and under the Oklahoma Survivor's Act, they say her sentence should be 25 years, and she has already spent 27 years behind bars.
+Wilkens' attorneys asked the judge to reconsider the evidence in this case under the Oklahoma Survivor's Act.

-According to court records, Wilkens says she suffered years of physical, sexual, and emotional abuse at the hands of her ex-boyfriend, Terry Carlton.
+According to court records, Wilkens said she suffered years of physical, sexual, and emotional abuse at the hands of her ex-boyfriend, Terry Carlton.

-Today's hearing is so that the judge can hear all of the evidence and make a decision whether or not to adjust her sentence.
+On the first day of the hearing, the judge heard all of the evidence to decide whether or not to adjust her sentence.

-After opening statements by both the prosecution and the defense -- the defense called domestic violence response professional, Angela Baetty, with the YWCA.
-Baetty testified that she had reviewed court transcripts, police reports, and made a timeline of the abuse that Wilkens suffered at the hands of Terry Carlton.
+After opening statements by both the prosecution and the defense -- the defense called domestic violence response professional, Angela Baetty, with the YWCA, Baetty testified she reviewed court transcripts, police reports, and made a timeline of the abuse Wilkens suffered at the hands of Carlton.

-Baetty says Wilkens acted in self-defense when she shot and killed her ex-boyfriend in 1998.
+Baetty said Wilkens acted in self-defense when she shot and killed her ex-boyfriend in 1998.

 Stay in touch with us anytime, anywhere --